This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Honors and Awards

-Dr. Hassan is a unique kind of oncologist, in that he actively does research to advance knowledge of mesothelioma, and also works with patients during clinical trials.
-If you have mesothelioma, you can contact the NCI to find out if you are eligible for any of Dr. Hassan’s ongoing trials.
-This can be a great chance to get to work with an expert in the field and to take advantage of emerging treatments.Get Your FREE Mesothelioma Packet
+Dr. Hassan is a unique oncologist involved in active research and clinical trials.
+If you have mesothelioma, contact the NCI to determine if you are eligible for any of Dr. Hassan’s ongoing trials.
+This can be a great chance to work with an expert in the field and take advantage of emerging treatments.Get Your FREE Mesothelioma Packet

 Mary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
 With hundreds of mesothelioma and asbestos articles to her credit, she is one of the most experienced writers on these topics.
 Her degrees and background in science and education help her explain complicated medical topics for a wider audience.
 Mary Ellen takes pride in providing her readers with the critical information they need following a diagnosis of an asbestos-related illness.

 Page Edited by Patient Advocate Dave Foster